oklm-wsh/Farfadet/README.md

     Faraday.write_char enc ']'
 ```

-And it's boring ...
+And it's boring...
 Yes.

-So, `Farfadet` can help you to write a serializer in a
+So, `Farfadet` can help you to write a serializer in a type-safe way.
-type safe way.
 This is an example:

 ```ocaml
 let comma =